Unveiling the Role of Propaganda in the Iran-Iraq War

 Additionally, pamphlets, posters, and leaflets were distributed extensively to deliver targeted propaganda messages directly to civilians and soldiers.
 These visual aids were designed to evoke strong emotional responses, promote nationalistic fervor, and rally support for the conflict.
 Furthermore, public rallies, speeches, and official announcements were organized to reinforce the propaganda narrative and boost national unity.
 The strategic use of various media channels played a crucial role in shaping perceptions, maintaining civilian morale, and garnering domestic and international support for the war efforts.

-See also Decoding the Influence of Propaganda in Colonial Wars
+See also Unveiling the Role of Propaganda in the War of 1812

 Themes of Propaganda